-The reason, according to researchers at my alma mater Baylor University, is that by focusing on what we do not have, we are less likely to give thanks for what we do.
-And gratitude leads directly to feelings of satisfaction and wellbeing.
+The reason, according to researchers at my alma mater, Baylor University, is that by focusing on what we do not have, we are less likely to give thanks for what we do.
+And gratitude leads directly to feelings of satisfaction and well-being.

 How?
 According to research reported by Robert A. Emmons and Anjali Mishra, there are several scientifically supported ways gratitude helps us flourish.
 Here are four I found especially compelling:

 Thankfulness redirects our attention from our difficulties to the benefits we enjoy.
-It’s like creating a stockpile of good thoughts for when times are tough.
+It’s like creating a stockpile of good thoughts for tough times.
 It also helps us reframe our losses and stay connected emotionally to friends and family.

 When we focus on what we don’t have or how our decisions could have turned out better, we leave room for resentment, envy, and regret to build.
 Gratitude can keep these feelings at bay.

-Let me just ask, Do you like hanging out with people that gripe and complain?
+Let me just ask, do you like hanging out with people who gripe and complain?
 Me neither.
 It’s gratitude that draws people together, builds trust, and strengthens ties.
 That’s true in the workplace, among friends, in families, and between husbands and wives.

 Grateful people visit their doctors less often and live longer than others.
-The research shows that thankfulness helps us sleep better, control our blood pressure, and generally reduce physical complaints.
+The research shows that thankfulness helps us sleep better, controls our blood pressure, and generally reduces physical complaints.